 \subsection{Crystal Growth}

 Co$_3$Sn$_2$S$_2$ was grown out of a ternary melt \cite{lin2012development}.
 The constituent elements were weighed in the ratio Co$_{12}$Sn$_{80}$S$_{6}$, put in an alumina crucible, and sealed in an evacuated quartz tube.
-The ampoule was heated to $400^{\circ}\mathrm{C}$ over 2~hrs and held for 2~hrs, then ramped to $1050^{\circ}\mathrm{C}$ over 6~hrs and dwelled for 10~hrs.
+The ampoule was heated to $400^{\circ}\mathrm{C}$ over 2~h and held for 2~h, then ramped to $1050^{\circ}\mathrm{C}$ over 6~h and dwelled for 10~h.
 It was subsequently cooled to $700^{\circ}\mathrm{C}$ over 60~hrs, at which point the remaining flux was separated by centrifugation.

 CeCoGe$_3$ was grown from Bi flux \cite{austingrowth,thamizhavel2005unique}.
 Ce:Co:Ge were weighed in the stoichiometric molecular ratio of 1:1:3 and arc melted in an Ar atmosphere.
 The mass loss after arc melting was 2.8$\%$.
 The arc melted bead was then put in an alumina crucible with Bi such that the total loaded composition was Ce$_6$Co$_6$Ge$_{18}$Bi$_{70}$.
-The growth was sealed in an evacuated quartz ampoule, heated to 1150$^\circ \text{C}$ at 120$^\circ \text{C}/$hr where it dwelled for 5 hrs, before cooling to 650$^\circ \text{C}$ over 148 hrs where it was centrifuged to separate the crystals from the flux.
+The growth was sealed in an evacuated quartz ampoule, heated to 1150$^\circ \text{C}$ at 120$^\circ \text{C}/$h where it dwelled for 5 h, before cooling to 650$^\circ \text{C}$ over 148 h where it was centrifuged to separate the crystals from the flux.

-\subsection{X-ray diffraction}
+\subsection{X-Ray Diffraction}

-Single crystal X-ray diffraction measurements were performed at room temperature or 100 K using a Rigaku XtaLAB Synergy-S/i diffractometer equipped with a Mo K$_{\alpha1}$ ($\lambda$ = 0.71073 \AA), micro-focus sealed-tube X-ray source and a graphite monochromator.
+Single crystal X-ray diffraction measurements were performed at room temperature or 100 K using a Rigaku XtaLAB Synergy-S/i diffractometer equipped with a Mo K$_{\alpha1}$ ($\lambda$ = 0.71073 \AA), microfocus sealed-tube X-ray source and a graphite monochromator.
 Integration was carried out using CrysAlis$^{\text{Pro}}$ software, with numerical absorption correction based on Gaussian integration over a multifaceted crystal model.
 Full structural refinements on F$^2$ were performed in JANA2020.